Liverpool Centre for Advanced Policing Studies projects

 Evidence-based practice in public protection and crime prevention

 The College of Policing are at the forefront of efforts to embed evidence-based thinking in policing practice development in England and Wales.
-Together with HEFCE (Higher Education Funding Council for England) and the Home Office, the College – through The Police Knowledge Fund – are supporting 15 projects to stimulate innovative working practice between police professionals and academic institutions.
+Together with HEFCE (Higher Education Funding Council for England) and the Home Office, the College – through The Police Knowledge Fund – supported 15 projects to stimulate innovative working practice between police professionals and academic institutions.
 Our Merseyside-based project, one of those being supported, brings together LJMU, Merseyside Police and the Police and Crime Commissioner for Merseyside.

 As a multi-disciplinary project team comprising of seconded police officers and research-active University staff we work collaboratively to deliver postgraduate research training and supervision to police officers/staff and manage practice-based research.
 Our activities facilitate knowledge transfer and implementation through developing mechanisms to commission and evaluate research evidence.
 We work to develop the research skills of each of the 70 police officers/staff we have engaged and support them in producing research outputs capable of contributing to policy development within the following priority areas: child exploitation, crime prevention, hate crime, and cyber-crime.
-To date, student projects have supported the development of evidence-based practice in respect of police-led missing from home debriefing interviews and the enhanced targeting and management of domestic violence perpetrators.
+Student projects have supported the development of evidence-based practice in respect of police-led missing from home debriefing interviews and the enhanced targeting and management of domestic violence perpetrators.
 Other projects have explored police engagement strategies with a range of vulnerable groups including young people in police custody, sex workers, criminally exploited children, and victims of disability hate crime.

 Quantitative and spatial analytical skills